sherwin-casem/Vue-frontend/QUICKSTART.md

 # Quick Start Guide - VirtualBox Deployment

-This guide helps you quickly deploy the OCCP Frontend on a Debian VirtualBox with your backend.
+This guide helps you quickly deploy the OCPP Frontend on a Debian VirtualBox with your backend.

 ## 🚀 Option 1: Automated Deployment